sharkcrayon/bitcoin-closure/README.md

 `$ python closure.py 1M8s2S5bgAzSSzVTeL7zruvMPLvzSkEAuv`

-And [here is a list](http://www.theopenledger.com/9-most-famous-bitcoin-addresses/) of some fun addresses to play around with.
+And <a href="http://www.theopenledger.com/9-most-famous-bitcoin-addresses/" target="_blank">here is a list</a> of some fun addresses to play around with.

 ### Troubleshooting